0xMintyn-Organization/0xmintyn-Main/Instructions.md

 Always reuse existing helper functions and patterns across the codebase Check if a similar function/middleware already exists before creating a new one Maintain consistency by using the same approaches throughout the project

+Do not change in used components of backend like controllers and routes unless they are neccasry to change